roslaniecdominik/TypingApp/README.md

 https://roslaniecdominik.github.io/TypingApp/

-# App to speed typing training, created in html, css, js.
+# App to training speed typing, created in html, css, js.

 ## The website is fully responsive and works on computers, tablets and mobile phones